-- Connected With Neighbors: Malaysia has solid infrastructure system.
+- Connected With Neighbors: Malaysia has a solid infrastructure system.
 Malaysia boasts a high-speed rail project with seven stops within the country which connects Singapore and Kuala Lumpur.
-Moreover, Malaysia’s world class airport (KLIA) and sea port (Port Klang) connect Kuala Lumpur to the rest of Southeast Asia and the world.
+Moreover, Malaysia’s world-class airport (KLIA) and seaport (Port Klang) connect Kuala Lumpur to the rest of Southeast Asia and the world.

 - Economic Transformation Program: In 2010, Malaysia’s Prime Minister Najib launched the Economic Transformation Program.
 It’s a series of projects and policy measures intended to promote significant economic growth by the year 2020.

 Singapore is a hub of business activity in the Asia Pacific region.
 For example, the country accumulated $77.6 billion USD in foreign direct investment (FDI) in 2019, an increase of 2.5% from the previous year.
 The government actively supports businesses that are based in Singapore and many multinational corporations engaging within the country.